gloinul/draft-westerlund-moq-overview/draft-westerlund-moq-overview.md

 applications.
 It is up to the application specifications to define which catalog format they use.

-## Media Formats
+## Object Formats

-MoQT treats media objects as opaque payloads.
-The transport protocol does not impose restrictions on the encoding format of these media objects.
+MoQT treats objects as opaque payloads.
+The transport protocol does not impose restrictions on the encoding format of these objects.
 Instead, interpretation of the object payload is left to the application, which must ensure compatibility with the decoding capabilities of the consumer endpoint.

+Editors note: Update to clarify Media and other object formats.

 To foster interoperability, the MoQ community has initiated standardization efforts around specific media formats.
 Currently, the primary supported format